johnmholmes/CANmINnOUT/README.md

 **It is the users responsibility to ensure that the total current that the Arduino is asked to supply stays within the capacity of the on board regulator.
 The user should also ensure that the total pin out current source or sink stays within the maximum current rating of the Atmel processor.
 Failure to do this will result in terminal damage to your Arduino.**
-- "it is the Atmel cheap that will be damaged not the Arduino onboard regulator"

 Pins defined as inputs are active low.
 That is to say that they are pulled up by an internal resistor.
 The input switch should connect the pin to 0 Volts.